 "That's not important!"
 Solte interrupted, slightly impatient.
 I wanted to argue otherwise.
-"Just finish it."
+"Just finish reading."

-When you got back, you were a nutcase, but you got over it this one morning.
-I remember having chocolate pancakes.
-That was two weeks ago.
+When you got back, you were a nutcase, but you got over it this one morning - two weeks ago to be precise.
 You demanded an audience with the Vongola Tenth - according to Gokudera, Kyoya and Shoichi were also there.
 The meeting lasted a few days.
 Apparently no one went in or out, so everyone was curious about how you got food and went to the bathroom.

 ...Was that even relevant?